emoacht/ManagedNativeWifi/README.md

 Please note that this method can only change software radio state and if hardware radio state is off (like hardware Wi-Fi switch is at off position), the radio cannot be turned on programatically.

+## Note

+ - Creating a wireless profile from scratch is not covered in this library.
+It is because 1) Native WiFi does not include such functionality, 2) it requires careful consideration on wi-fi technology in use, 3) it involves sensitive security information.
+Thus, it is left to each user.

 ## History

+Ver 2.5 2023-1-9

+- __Add:__ Setting property to throw an exception when any failure occurs; ThrowsOnAnyFailure

 Ver 2.4 2022-11-24